 7.4 Analysis of Total Rhode Island Energy Efficiency

-<< This section to include an update of Section Six of the 2024-26 Three Year Plan, aka, “the Pie analysis”>>.

 The LCP Standards adopted in Docket 23-07-EE specify that the Annual Plan contain an update of the analysis provided in the Three-Year Plan "of total energy likely to be saved in Rhode Island through energy efficiency over the three years, and the portion of those total energy savings that are likely to be delivered by the distribution company’s energy efficiency programs.”

 The Standards further specify that, in the Annual Plan update, the Company use “the best-available information and shall adjust its proposed annual savings goals and budgets to be consistent with the update.
 Where adjustments are made, the distribution company shall identify and justify the specific adjustments For purpose of this analysis,”

 The Company has updated the analysis using the most recent information available and consistent with other information used in creating the 2025 Annual Plan: instead of using 2024-26 planning assumptions, the Company used updated 2025 planning assumptions.
 Table 6 shows the results of the savings analysis and Table 7 shows the results of the emissions analysis.